Updated January 2018

-When a package of products and services has mixed eligibility, applicants and service providers must follow the cost allocation procedures provided above.
-The allocation cannot be inappropriately weighted in a way that subsidizes the ineligible services.
-The Free Services Advisory provides further detail to help applicants and service providers avoid arrangements that are contrary to program rules.
+When a package of products and services has mixed eligibility, applicants and service providers must follow the cost allocation procedures provided on this page.
+The cost allocation cannot be inappropriately weighted in a way that subsidizes the ineligible services.
+The Free Services Advisory provides further detail to help applicants and service providers avoid arrangements that violate program rules.

-In general, applicants are expected to provide cost allocation to USAC as a part of their funding requests on the FCC Form 471 (Services Ordered and Certification Form).
-USAC reviewers will evaluate whether the cost allocation meets the criteria of being based on tangible criteria that provide a realistic result.
+In general, applicants are expected to provide a cost allocation to USAC as a part of their funding requests on the FCC Form 471 (Description of Services Ordered and Certification Form) to remove the ineligible portion(s) of the funding request.
+USAC will evaluate whether the cost allocation is based on tangible criteria that reaches a reasonable result.

 If no cost allocation information is submitted by the applicant and USAC determines that cost allocation is required, the following approach is used:

 Note: If cost allocation is required for a component, then cost allocation is also required for the installation and maintenance of that component.